 negotiating tactics 401.
 (I advocated for my children’s defense in the principal’s

 office at least 150 times.)
 Stay-at-home dad - 14 years.

-Hobbies: Coffee drinking, reading, day-dreaming, watching football, sleeping, gambling, and laughing at the neighbor when he picks up his dog’s crap.
-Oh, and I
+Hobbies: Writing Novels, Coffee drinking, reading, day-dreaming, watching college basketball, sleeping, gambling, drinking rum, and laughing at the neighbor when he picks up his dog’s crap.

 Domestic Experience: Chauffeur - Halloween make-up artist - Santa Claus impersonator -

-Tooth Fairy assistant - TV remote control operator - Spider, Mouse, and Cockroach
+Tooth Fairy assistant - School Project Builder - TV remote control operator - Spider, Mouse, and Cockroach

 exterminator – Medical practitioner for minor wounds – Finder of lost socks - Carpenter - Electrician - Plumber - Child Psychologist - Interior Decorator.

 References: Joe the Bartender, Roger the neighbor, and my wife.
 I’d list my